 On the positive side, marijuana has the following benefits;

-Like the fracking industry which took the Five Sisters oil monarchs by surprise, the cannabis industry is largely comprised of the office equivalent of wildcatters who worked in the shadow of the big oil companies devising revolutionary oil drilling techniques, such as horizontal drilling and experimenting with compounds to break apart shale thousands of feet under the surface to extract oil and natural gas.
+Like the fracking industry, which took the Five Sisters oil monarchs by surprise, the cannabis industry is primarily comprised of the office equivalent of wildcatters who worked in the shadow of the big oil companies devising revolutionary oil drilling techniques, such as horizontal drilling and experimenting with compounds to break apart shale thousands of feet under the surface to extract oil and natural gas.
 In the process, the wild caters of the fracking industry revolutionized oil exploration and did a complete end around the major global oil companies.

 –Pharmaceutical research.
 Cannabinoids, an active chemical compound found in marijuana, have been used in medical treatments for thousands of years.
-However, since federal law states that the possession of marijuana is illegal in the United States; most states have enacted laws to prevent its medical use.
+However, since federal law states that the possession of marijuana is illegal in the United States, most states have enacted laws to prevent its medical use.
 Taking its cue from the Justice Department and federal law, the U.S. Food and Drug Administration has not approved Cannabis as a treatment for cancer or any other medical condition.

 According to the National Cancer Institute (NCI), cannabinoids have beneficial properties which can aid cancer patients.
-Specifically, the NCI said: “the potential benefits of medicinal Cannabis for people living with cancer include antiemetic effects, appetite stimulation, pain relief, and improved sleep.
+Specifically, the NCI said: “The potential benefits of medicinal Cannabis for people living with cancer include antiemetic effects, appetite stimulation, pain relief, and improved sleep.

 Get Socially Responsible Fast